ankschoubey/old-blog/_posts/2022-03-19-method-when-should.md

 ---
 layout: post
 comments: true
-description:
+description: A template that would unify
 categories: [testing, clean-code]
 last_modified_at: 2022-03-19T20:52:08.052481
 last-modified-purpose:
 permalink: /method-when-should/
-title: Writing cleaner tests with Method/When/Should blocks
+title: Writing cleaner tests with method/when/should blocks
 ---

 ## Problem Description

 Often tests code style is ignored.
 Having different coding styles makes it harder to write quality tests.
 Tests quality is as important as code.
 This post explores a effective template I developed to help write cleaner tests and keep them uniform.

+method/when/should block is perfect companion for TDD, is language agnostic and can be easily used with templating features like IntelliJ's live template.

 ## method/when/should blocks